Education HELP ALERT® Blogs

 What Are the Best Practices to Obtain Grants?

 • Pay attention to the rules.
-Read the grant application line-by-line and look for things that will automatically get your application rejected like due dates, formatting and more.
-It’s a good idea to make a check list and have multiple people go through the application.
+Read the grant application line-by-line and look for things that will automatically get your application rejected like due dates, formatting, and more.
+It’s a good idea to make a checklist and have multiple people go through the application.

 • Make sure your application aligns with the fund’s requirements and includes the most compelling and applicable projects.